 3. Watch Movies

 The great thing about screening movies before you actually start writing is that you’ll capture so many little moments or concepts that those films didn’t explore, and you’ll be able to apply them to your own concept.
 It can even be as simple as a character trait that you can utilize and expand on.
-Whatever it may be, the key here is to jump start that creative mind.
+Whatever it may be, the key here is to jump-start that creative mind.
 You may not even take any direct inspiration from the film beyond just the excitement of being an audience member and wanting to give the powers that be (and eventually audiences of your own) a similar experience.

-Yes, our minds are amazing tools.
+Yes, our minds are incredible tools.
 They literally do the work for us.
 You could be watching a movie one day and then as you’re sleeping, your mind is looking for a context to place that memory in.
 And hey, you’re a screenwriter that is developing a script for a film.
 Where do you think the creative mind will apply that memory to?
 I bet you didn’t know that you’d be learning a little neuroscience today, as ScreenCraft has explored before in Creativity, Your Brain, and You, but it’s true.

 Water that seed, watch movies that are similar to what you are trying to develop, and observe as that seed begins to grow into the amazing script that you’re about to write.